Trithuria inconspicua: The first flowering plant?

 Based on molecular data from a single plastid gene (rbcL)T. inconspicua was originally believed to a monocot.
 However, a more recent study using multiple genetic loci, supported by a subsequent re-evaluation of morphological characteristics, now places T. inconspicua as a sister group with the water lilies (Nymphaeales).
 This new placement of T. inconspicua means only a single lineage of flowering plant is thought to be older, that being the woody New Caledonian shrub Amborella trichopoda.

-The predominant view that Amborella represents the oldest flowering plant was recently challenged in a study by Goremykini et al (2013), who showed that when highly variable sites were removed from the dataset, T. inconspicua was consistently identified as the oldest angiosperm lineage.
-This proposal has attracted criticism from Drew et al (2014), who argued that the basal placement of T. inconspicua is an artifact of the variable site filtering method used by Goremykini et al (2013).
+The predominant view that Amborella represents the oldest flowering plant was recently challenged in a study by Goremykin et al (2013), who showed that when highly variable sites were removed from the dataset, T. inconspicua was consistently identified as the oldest angiosperm lineage.
+This proposal has attracted criticism from Drew et al (2014), who argued that the basal placement of T. inconspicua is an artifact of the variable site filtering method used by Goremykin et al (2013).
 One of the main reasons why people are interested in this question is that placing T. inconspicua at the base of the angiosperm lineage would suggest the first angiosperms were soft bodied aquatic plants, rather than a woody terrestrial plants like Amborella.
 These competing theories have been given the light hearted monikers "wet and wild" and "dark and disturbed".